grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 The Game needs this information to determine who won the game.

-So lets start by using an `Array` to represent the Game's State.
+So let's start by using an `Array` to represent the Game's State.

 ```js
 import React, { useState } from 'react';